census-instrumentation/opencensus-go/README.md

 ### Spans

 Span is the unit step in a trace.
-Each span has name, duration, status and additional metadata.
+Each span has name, latency, status and additional metadata.

 [embedmd]:# (internal/readme/trace.go startend)